Makhuwa language: Dialects

 Mutual intelligibility between these is limited.
 Central Makhuwa ("Makhuwa-Makhuwana") is the basis of the standard language.
 Ethnologue lists Central Makhuwa, Meetto–Ruvuma, Marrevone–Enahara, and Esaka as separate languages, and Chirima as six languages.

 The population figures are from Ethnologue for 2006.
 They tally 3.1 million speakers of Central Makhuwa and 3.5 million of the other varieties, though the Ethnologue article for Central Makhuwa covers Marrevone and Enahara, so these might be double counted.

+Vocabulary

+The following is a sample vocabulary in the Central Makhuwa dialect:

 Reading material in eMakhuwa

 Muluku Onnalavuliha Àn'awe - Ipantte sikosolasiwe sa Biblia ("God speaks to his children" - extracts from the Scriptures for children) Aid to the Church in Need.
 Edição em Macúa / eMakhuwa) Editorial Verbo Divino, Estella, Navarra, 1997.

 Sample text

 6 Moovirikana ni mamwene ale ootakhala, aakhala atthu akina yaawenrye woona ntata na Muluku, nnaamwi awo okathi mukina yaarina makhalelo mamosaru yaarina aya atthu ale akina aromoliwe.